Democratic Majority for Israel: 2023–2024 campaign work

+2026 campaign work

+In February 2026, DMFI PAC endorsed Bexar County sheriff's deputy Johnny Garcia in his primary campaign for Congress in Texas's 35th congressional district.
+DMFI PAC President Brain Romick criticized Republicans for spending to elevate Garcia's primary opponent, Maureen Galindo, who made antisemitic statements during her campaign.
+Romick told The New York Times, "I think the Republicans need to answer for promoting an antisemite."
+After his win in the primary runoff, DMFI PAC touted its role in being one of the first to raise red flags about Galindo's comments and for endorsing Garcia early.

+DMFI PAC also supported San Diego city council member Marni von Wilpert, who advanced through California's top-two primary in California's 48th congressional district.
+The organization spent more than $2 million against her primary opponent Ammar Campa-Najjar.

 Political positions and other activities

-DMFI says it pushes for pro-Israel support among Democratic Party leadership, for autonomous Israeli defensive capacity, for a two-state solution to the Israeli-Palestinian conflict, for American global leadership, for progressive values, and for education of Democratic leadership.
+DMFI says it pushes for pro-Israel support among Democratic Party leadership, for autonomous Israeli defensive capacity, for a two-state solution to the Israeli–Palestinian conflict, for American global leadership, for progressive values, and for education of Democratic leadership.
 It says it opposes "efforts to isolate, stigmatize or delegitimize Israel".

-DMFI has been described as moderate and left-leaning.
+DMFI has been described as moderate and center-left.
 DMFI supports the IHRA definition of antisemitism and, before he won the presidency, called on Biden to adopt it, which he did.
-When the Biden White House released its National Strategy to Counter Antisemitism in May 2023, DMFI's President Mark Mellman strongly supported the plan in a statement and highlighted its inclusion of the IHRA definition.
+DMFI supported the Biden Administration's U.S. National Strategy to Counter Antisemitism in May 2023, especially the inclusion of the IHRA definition.
 DMFI also backed the Nita Lowey Middle East Partnership for Peace Fund, which is intended to promote Israeli–Palestinian dialogue and support the Palestinian economy.
 DMFI supported the Iron Dome Supplemental Appropriations Act, which would provide Israel with $1 billion to restock its missile defense system that was depleted during the 2021 Israel–Palestine crisis.
 It shared social media posts highlighting Democrats' support for the bill and criticized the delay of the bill by Senator Rand Paul.

 DMFI congratulated the incoming Lapid–Bennett government in 2021 alongside many Jewish and pro-Israel groups.
 It called the new coalition the "most inclusive government ever" politically, religiously, and ethnically.
 In his first call after assuming office, Foreign Minister Yair Lapid spoke to DMFI, during which he emphasized reinvigorating Israel's ties with the Democratic Party.
 After Lapid became prime minister of Israel, Haaretz noted that DMFI's president and CEO Mark Mellman was Lapid's most "significant relationship in America".
 DMFI also joined a broad range of pro-Israel and Jewish groups in lauding Biden's nomination of Deborah Lipstadt to the post in July 2021 and urged Republican senators to stop blocking her nomination.